ricniew/ITM-TLS1.n-implementation/README.md

 - Open shell prompt and go to the temp directory
 - launch script via `./activate_teps-tlsv1.2.sh [-h ITMHOME] -a [ arch ]`

+.... in construction

 3 TEMS
 ==============

-in construction
+.... in construction

 4 Agents
 ==============

-in construction
+.... in construction

 5 Appendixes
 ============

-in construction
+.... in construction